If you need any kind of support or advice, please contact the Diocesan Safeguarding Adviser, the DBS Administrator or your Archdeacon:

 Diocesan Safeguarding Adviser

-Based at the diocesan office at Clifton Moor, York, Julie will bring a wealth of experience to a role that involves training, support, advice and managing issues relating to the protection of children, young people and vulnerable adults across the diocese.
+Based at the diocesan office at Clifton Moor, York, Julie brings a wealth of experience to a role that involves training, support, advice and managing issues relating to the protection of children, young people and vulnerable adults across the diocese.

 DBS Administrator for the Office of the Archbishop of York